MSc (one year full-time or three years part-time)

 PgDip (eight months full-time or two years part-time)

 PgCert (four months full-time or nine months part-time)

 Learn how psychology can be used to understand the interaction of audiences with media.

-During you time with us, you will explore the psychological effects of media, how media use can be researched and evaluated, and how to communicate with different audiences across different mediums.
+During you time with us, you will explore the psychological effects of media, how media use can be researched and evaluated, and how to communicate with different audiences across different media.

 Join a unique learning environment, where you will interact with a multi-disciplinary team of experts in psychology, media and human-interactions.

-If you want to pursue a career in the communcations professions or media research, this course will provide you with a unique set of relevant skills.
+If you want to pursue a career in the communications professions or media research, this course will provide you with a unique set of relevant skills.

 MSc Media Psychology student Kerstin talks about her experience studying her course.